Heart failure

 Satisfaction with health professionals

-Most people we spoke to felt they were well looked after and they thought their care was the best available.
-There were many expressions of gratitude to their health professionals for improving their condition or keeping them alive.
+Most people we spoke to felt they were well looked after and thought that their care was ‘the best available’.

 Brian cancelled his private health insurance because he regards the care he gets on the NHS as excellent.